On the Sunday after we celebrated “The Baptism of the Lord,” the lectionary gives us… the baptism of the Lord. Sort of.

 It sounds as abrupt as ditching Zebedee in the boat, but I suspect this is exactly what John the Baptist was trying to bring about.
 After all, he said the previous day that Jesus “ranks ahead of me” and rather than “baptizing with water”, Jesus “baptizes with the Holy Spirit.”
 In fact, John’s own ministry, he said, was all to reveal Jesus.
 (Verses 30-33.)

-The timeline is a bit unclear, but it seems that Andrew’s first act after connecting with Jesus was to go get his brother Simon (whom Jesus renames Cephas, or Peter).
+The timeline is a bit unclear, but it seems that Andrew’s first act after connecting with Jesus was to go get his brother Simon, also son of John, (whom Jesus renames Cephas, or “Peter Johnson”).

 Peter is no unenlightened fisherman here.
 Like Andrew, Peter seems to be a seeker.
 He may not have been a disciple of John the Baptist, but he was eager for the coming of the Messiah.
 So eager, in fact, that as soon as Andrew said Jesus was The One, Peter dropped everything and came along.
 (Verses 41-42)